HackPlan/quark-shell-mac/Docs/Preferences.md

 quark.closePreferences()
 ```

+For a list of built-in icons, see http://hetima.github.io/fucking_nsimage_syntax/.
+Please use the raw value in the list for Quark Shell.

 ## Native Components

 Sometimes HTML is not enough for preferences view, Quark Shell for Mac provides some native components.